 Storing, Freezing + Reheating

-- Storing the pancake mix: The great thing about this easy pancake mix is that it will stay fresh for up to 6 months if stored in an airtight jar.
+- Storing the pancake mix: The great thing about this easy pancake mix is that the dry ingredients will stay fresh for up to 6 months if stored in an airtight jar.
 You can even extend it’s shelf life to 1 year by storing the mixture in the freezer.

 - Freezing cooked pancakes: Once you’ve cooked the pancakes, you can store those in the freezer as well.
 Let them cool completely, then place in a zip top bag and freeze for use within 2 to 3 months.